Three… two… one…

 1. PMR – Progressive Muscle Relax

-Though the robotic voiceover takes a little getting used to, the guidance and the accompanying images—clearly indicating the moves to make—make this a useful app, especially when starting out using the PMR technique.
-Get it in the Apple Store.
+Though the robotic voiceover takes a little getting used to, the guidance and the accompanying images clearly indicate the moves to make.
+This useful app is especially helpful when starting out using the PMR technique.
+Get it in the Apple App Store.

 2. Progressive Muscle Relaxation

 This app allows you to select an appropriate mode depending on your level of experience with PMR.
-It includes up to 17 muscle groups, five relaxing music tracks, and 17 nature sounds.
-Get it in the Apple Store or Google Play.
+It includes up to 17 muscle groups, 5 relaxing music tracks, and 17 nature sounds.
+Get it in the Apple App Store or Google Play Store.

 3. Autogenic Training and Progressive Muscle Relaxation